 Most businesses know better to create a corporate video storyboard before commissioning any video productions.
 Logically it saves you the expense of not knowing what you might be signing up for.
-A storyboard also provides a clearer picture of the budget and timelines for the video production as well.
+A storyboard also provides a clearer picture of the budget and timelines for video production as well.

 However!
 A storyboard needs to be usable.
 It needs to be close to the end-result-envisioned-product.
 Shopping for random storyboards from different vendors could just be a waste of time.